Lewis Johnston

 Lewis Johnston (born 3 March 1991) is an Australian rules footballer who played for the Sydney Swans and Adelaide Football Club in the Australian Football League (AFL).

 AFL career

 Sydney

-Johnston was drafted to Sydney with the 12th selection in the 2008 AFL draft.
+Originally from Port Pirie, South Australia, Johnston played junior football for North Adelaide in the South Australian National Football League (SANFL) before being drafted to Sydney with the 12th selection in the 2008 AFL draft.